Announcing “Bill Brandt | Henry Moore”

-On the flip side of these dark and claustrophobic wartime subjects are the isolated light-filled landscapes and great megalithic sites of Britain to which Brandt and Moore were drawn throughout their careers.
-During the pressured decades of the 1940s and 1950s, the ancient geology of the land offered powerful symbolism of Britain’s resilience.
-In Brandt’s photographs and Moore’s sculptures and drawings, Stonehenge and Avebury appear as timeless emblems of national creativity and culture.
-Moore made it known that he used stone quarried in Britain, making his sculpture geologically and mythically British.
+These dark and claustrophobic wartime subjects contrast with the light-filled, isolated landscapes and great megalithic sites of Britain to which Brandt and Moore were drawn throughout their careers.
+Amid the sweeping social, political, and economic changes of the 1940s and 1950s, the ancient geological forms of the British landscape served as powerful symbols of resilience, and both artists interpreted Stonehenge and Avebury as timeless emblems of national creativity and culture.

-In the later decades, Brandt and Moore increasingly attended to intimate subjects that emphasized individual experience.
-Notwithstanding Moore’s growing importance as a public sculptor, for him as much as for Brandt, the subjectivity of nature and the human body became a primary focus.
-The book reproduces little-known works in which found objects such as shells, pebbles, bones, and driftwood are explored as figurative sculptural forms—a shell could stand for a torso, a limb could become a pebble, a foot could resemble a cliff.
+Later in their lives, Brandt and Moore came to focus on the subjectivity of nature and the human body.
+Found objects such as shells, pebbles, bones, and driftwood are explored as figurative sculptural forms—a shell could stand for a torso, a limb could become a pebble, and a foot could resemble a cliff.

 Through the artists’ shared interest in themes of war, industry, family life, landscape, found objects, and the human body, the exhibition highlights the relationships between photography, sculpture, and other forms of image making.
 Brandt is revealed as a photographer who looked to sculpture as a means to reimagine his subjects, while Moore emerges as a sculptor and draftsman committed to photography as a creative medium.